Injecting JSON-LD Structured Data for Rich Snippets

 "@type": "Answer",

 "text": "Yes, reservations are recommended for weekends.
-Use the app or call us."
+Use our online form or call us."

 }